fcole90/kesko-food-waste-hackathon/README.md

 # Green K - Vihreä K
-K-group app for reducing food waste by optimising consumer consumption and maket store optimisation.
+K-group app for reducing food waste by optimising consumer consumption and market store optimisation.

 ## Kesko, kustomers, kestävä
 The apps aims at food sustainability by reducing food waste.
 This is done in a double way: